KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `mmm-amazon-photos.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-6. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+8. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-7. Warning: No LICENSE file.
+9. Warning: No LICENSE file.

 ## [mmm-food2fork-recipes by spectroman](https://github.com/spectroman/mmm-food2fork-recipes)